The Complete Guide to Buying a Home After College

 Start with Pre-approval

 A good plan is to seek pre-approval first.
-Especially if you've never bought a home before, you might not have a clue how much you can afford.
+Especially if you've never bought a home, you might not know how much you can afford.
 Pre-approval provides you and the seller a sense of how much house you can buy.

-With pre-approval, a lender will look at your credit score, income, and other assets to see what loans are best.
-You'll learn how much money the lender can provide, as well as the rate.
+With pre-approval, a lender will look at your credit score, income, and other assets to see the best loans.
+You'll learn how much money the lender can provide and the rate.

 Bank statements and investment account statements are among the documents you'll need to provide.
-You'll also need to show pay stubs and W-2 statements to verify your employment.
+You must also show pay stubs and W-2 statements to verify your employment.

 Keep in mind that pre-approval doesn't always mean approval.
-But it does give you a useful document about your financial standing that you can show a real estate agent.
-And it helps you focus your search!
+But it does give you a helpful document about your financial standing that you can show a real estate agent.
+And it helps you focus your search.

 Follow up with Approval

 The next step is pursuing approval for a mortgage loan.
-It's helpful to shop around since not every lender will give you the same offer.
+It's helpful to shop around since only some lenders will give you the same offer.
 Each lender will have different fees and terms, too.

 Once you've found the home you want, that's when you submit a mortgage application.
-You'll need to submit tax returns, bank statements, and investment return statements.
-Count on submitting pay stubs and other examples of employment history, as well.
+You must submit tax returns, bank statements, and investment return statements.
+Count on submitting pay stubs and other employment history examples, as well.

 The lender's underwriting group will make the final call on whether you can get a loan.
 They may ask for more information from you to do this.
 If approved, they'll tell you the loan total.